lucasWillem/pokerapp/README.md

 - **Cypress**: As a part of our testing strategy, Cypress is used for end-to-end testing.
 This testing framework allows us to write tests that mimic real user interactions, ensuring that the application behaves as expected in a real-world scenario.
 Cypress's easy setup, fast test execution, and debugging capabilities make it an invaluable tool for maintaining the quality and reliability of the application.

+- **React Router DOM**: Utilized for implementing dynamic routing in the application, React Router DOM enables the creation of protected routes that are accessible only to authenticated users.
+This package plays a crucial role in the app's navigation structure, allowing for the seamless transition between public and private sections of the app based on the user's authentication status.

+- **Strapi**: Chosen for its flexibility and ease of use, Strapi serves as the headless CMS for managing the application's user authentication.
+It provides a powerful and developer-friendly API for user authentication, which is integrated into the Poker App to secure access to certain parts of the application.
+Strapi's role-based access control (RBAC) capabilities ensure that only authorized users can access specific functionalities, enhancing the app's security and user management.

 ## Getting Started with the Front-end

 To run the app locally, follow these steps: